Why Does My Vagina Smell Like Chlorine?

 A strong, putrid or dead-fish smell can indicate a health issue, most commonly due to bacterial vaginosis or trichomoniasis (trick-oh-mo-NEE-ah-sis).
 Both of these conditions are caused by an imbalance of the good and bad bacteria in your vagina.
 Both of these diseases are treatable, so consult with your gynecologist for antibiotics.

-Zobacz teลผ: Why is My Vagina Sensitive?
+Zobacz teลผ: Why Does My Vagina Swell After Sex?

 2. Bacterial Vaginosis